-Development of cross-border railway lines (e.g. preparation of technical plans for permission, feasibility
+Development of cross-border railway lines (e.g. preparation of technical plans for permission, feasibility studies or smaller investments for improving passenger services).

 Target groups of the action are passengers and railway companies

 Potential beneficiaries of the action are county and regional level bodies and their owned organisations, railway management and development companies